Calculation of screened Coulomb interaction parameters for the charge-disproportionated insulator CaFeO$_3$: Methods

 To obtain screened interaction parameters within cRPA \cite{aryasetiawan_frequency-dependent_2004, miyake_ab_2009, sasioglu_effective_2011, kaltak_merging_2015}, the Hilbert space is divided into the \emph{correlated subspace}, represented by the orbitals $\phi_m({\bf r})$ for which $H_\mathrm{int}$ is defined, and the rest.
 Then, the bare electron-electron interaction $v(\bm r, \bm r') = |\bm r - \bm r'|^{-1}$ is screened by the polarization function $P_\mathrm{rest}$ including all electronic transitions that involve the rest of the Hilbert space, but not those purely within the correlated subspace itself.
 The screened Coulomb interaction $U$ is then given by $U = [1-v P_\mathrm{rest}]^{-1} v$ \cite{aryasetiawan_frequency-dependent_2004}.

 Typically, $P_\mathrm{rest}$ is calculated as $P_\mathrm{total} - P_\mathrm{corr}$, where $P_\mathrm{total}$ is the total polarization, which can easily be calculated from the Kohn-Sham wave-functions, and $P_\mathrm{corr}$ is the polarization only within the correlated subspace.
 If the correlated bands are not entangled with the rest, $P_\mathrm{corr}$ is well-defined and can also be calculated from the Kohn-Sham wave-functions of the corresponding bands.
+If there is entanglement between the correlated and uncorrelated subspace, different approaches have been introduced to calculate the polarization function.

+One option is to neglect the hybridization between the correlated subspace and the rest subspace in the Hamiltonian, and diagonalize these two subspaces individually.
+This leads to two independent sets of wave functions and eigenenergies, which for small hybridization differ only slightly from the original Kohn-Sham bands.
+The polarizations $P_\mathrm{total}$ and $P_\mathrm{corr}$ can then be calculated from these new wave functions and eigenenergies \cite{miyake_ab_2009}.
+This method is called the ``disentanglement method'' in the following.

+Alternatively, Ref.~\onlinecite{sasioglu_effective_2011} suggested to obtain $P_\mathrm{corr}$ by assigning weights to each transition in the polarization function that measure the probability of an electron residing in the correlated suspace both before and after the transition.
+These weights are based on the projections of the Bloch functions onto the correlated orbitals.
+We refer to this method as the ``weighted method''.

-If there is entanglement between the correlated and uncorrelated subspace, different approaches have been introduced to calculate $P_\mathrm{corr}$.
-One option is to neglect the hybridization between the correlated subspace and the rest in the Hamiltonian, which produces unentangled correlated bands, which for small hybridization only differ slightly from the original Kohn-Sham bands \cite{miyake_ab_2009}.
-Alternatively, $P_\mathrm{corr}$ can also be calculated using projectors from the bands onto the correlated orbitals either through the scheme introduced in Ref.~\onlinecite{sasioglu_effective_2011}, where each transition is assigned a probability according to the weight of the correlated subspace in each Bloch function, or using an alternative projector-based scheme described in Ref.~\onlinecite{kaltak_merging_2015}.
-The latter is the default option implemented in the Vienna Ab-initio Simulation Package (VASP)~\cite{kresse_ab_1993, kresse_efficient_1996} and is used throughout this work, except for the explicit comparison between these three methods presented in~\pref{sec:res_crpa_disent}.
+Finally, Ref.~\onlinecite{kaltak_merging_2015} proposed a slightly different expression for $P_\text{corr}$, derived from the general Kubo-Nakano formula for the response function corresponding to density fluctuations within the correlated subspace.
+We call this the ``projector method'' in the remainder of this work.
+It also is the default option implemented in the Vienna Ab-initio Simulation Package (VASP)~\cite{kresse_ab_1993, kresse_efficient_1996} and is used throughout this work, except in~\pref{sec:res_crpa_disent}, where we present an explicit comparison between all three methods for obtaining the polarization function.